AKloc/BookNotes/Professional/A Philosophy of Software Design.md

 	- Strategic programming: "Working code isn't enough."
 Primary objective is to produce a great design that also happens to work.
 		- How much to invest?
 Spend 10-20% on investing in good design.
 - "Depth"
 	- Modules (classes / services / etc) should minimize dependencies between each other.
+They have an interface and an implementation.
+	- Interfaces should be SIMPLE.
+Don't show unimportant stuff.
+LESS IS BETTER.
+	- Implementations should be
 	-
 - Much more important for code to be READABLE than easily writable.
 -